Maurangerfjord

-Maurangerfjord or Maurangsfjorden is a fjord in Kvinnherad Municipality in Vestland county, Norway.
+Maurangerfjorden is a fjord in Kvinnherad Municipality in Vestland county, Norway.
 The 12 km long fjord is a small branch off of the main Hardangerfjorden.
 The inner end of the Maurangsfjorden branches into the Nordrepollen and Austrepollen.
-There are several villages located along the fjord: Ænes, Sundal, Austrepollen, Nordrepollen, and Gjetingsdalen.
+There are several villages located along the fjord: Ænes, Sunndal, Austrepollen, Nordrepollen, and Gjetingsdalen.
 The Mauranger Hydroelectric Power Station is located in the village of Austrepollen.